skip to Main Content

 Learn more

 OTA updates are a critical aspect of SDV and a rapidly evolving space.
 It will only get more important over time and so it needs to be an area of ongoing innovation.
 Sonatus, for our part, announced Sonatus Updater, which provides solutions to many of these technical challenges.
-Watch for more information in the months ahead about OTA as we work to accelerate the shift to software defined vehicles.
+To learn more how Sonatus Updater is purpose-built to handle the rigors of OTA updates as the industry transitions to SDVs, download this free eBook – What OTA Update Solutions Must Deliver in the SDV Era.

 Back To Top